-Easy, flavorful, and packed with plant protein, these sesame chickpeas are a quick and healthy dinner the whole family will love.
+Easy, flavorful, and packed with plant protein, this easy sesame chickpea recipe is a quick and healthy dinner the whole family will love.
+It’s ready in just 15 minutes and is great to meal prep for the week.

 - Drain and rinse the chickpeas and set aside.

-- Mince the garlic and add to a sauté pan with the avocado oil.
+- Mince the garlic and add to a sauté pan with the avocado or olive oil.
+I suggest using a garlic press so it’s very finely minced and you don’t end up with any large pieces in the sauce.

 - Sauté for a few minutes or until the garlic is very fragrant.

 - In a small bowl combine the arrowroot powder and 2 tbsp of the vegetable broth and mix until no clumps remain.
 Set aside.

 - To the sauté pan with the garlic, add in the tamari, toasted sesame oil, maple syrup, rice vinegar, ginger, and the additional 2 tbsp of vegetable broth.
 Whisk together.

 - Add in the arrowroot mixture and stir.

 - When bubbles start to form, add in the chickpeas and stir until they are well coated.

-- Cook on low heat until the sauce becomes thick and sticky, about 5-10 minutes.
+- Cook on low heat until the sauce becomes thick and sticky, about 5 minutes. stirring occasionally.

-- Serve with steamed broccoli, quinoa, or rice.
+- Serve with steamed broccoli, quinoa, or rice and enjoy!

 Arrowroot powder can be subbed for any other thickening agent such as corn or tapioca starch.
 However, I prefer arrowroot and think it yields the best results.